 So how do you connect with someone you’ve never met before?
 How do you make them feel heard?
-Try this: Imagine you are a doctor, and the interviewers are patients coming to you for help.
+Try this: Imagine you are a doctor, and the interviewer is a patient coming to you for help.
 Your job is to listen closely, put them at ease, and share your thoughts based on what they are asking.
-Your job is not to give a speech, but rather to participate in a back and forth exchange of ideas.
-If your interviewers feels like they are being heard, they will imagine a patient would feel the same way.
-And that is ultimately what the interview is for – to find out how you behave with someone who needs you to listen.
+Your job is not to give a speech, but rather to participate in a back-and-forth exchange of ideas.
+If your interviewer believes that they are being heard, they will feel the same way you can imagine a patient would.
+And that is ultimately what the interview is for – to reveal how you behave with someone who needs you to listen.

-So here is your chance to practice.
-Here are some common medical school interview questions and a strategy to help you handle each one.
-Look at each of the questions below and write down a few ways you would answer it.
+So, this is your chance to practice.
+Here, we offer some common medical school interview questions and a strategy to help you handle each one.

 1. “Tell me about yourself.”
 (The open-ended question)